rishabhrathore055/rishabhrathore055/README.md

 src="https://img.shields.io/twitter/follow/rishabh_055?logo=twitter&style=for-the-badge&color=0891b2&labelColor=1c1917"/>
 </a>

 <h3>A passionate data scientist and machine learning enthusiast.
 I am a Bachelor of Technology in Computer Science and Engineering from Indore Institute of Science and Technology.
-I have expertise in Python, R, C/C++, Java, and MySQL, and am skilled in data science, machine learning, NLP, data analysis, and visualization.</h3>
+I have expertise in Python, C/C++, and MySQL, and am skilled in data science, machine learning, data analysis, and visualization.</h3>
 </div>

 ## Experience